Klecina

 Klecina (/pl/, Klettendorf, /de/) is a district in Wrocław, Poland, located in the southern part of the city.
-It was established in the territory of the former Krzyki district.
+It was established in the territory of the former Krzyki borough.

 Initially a village, the settlement was incorporated into Wrocław in 1951.

 History

 The village was first mentioned in 1313, under the name of Clettindorf, when it was part of the Duchy of Wrocław within fragmented Piast-ruled Poland.
 This is believed to be the first written record of the name, in a document describing a historic trade transaction.